Kerala Cafe: Plots

+Kerala Cafe is an anthology film comprising ten distinct short stories, each narrating a different tale.
+Though independent in theme and characters, the stories are subtly interconnected.
+The Kerala Cafe serves as the sole common link, with each narrative either passing through or making a brief visit to the cafe.

 Nostalgia (First segment)

 Nostalgia that is loosely based on Venugopal's poem Naatuvazhikal is the first film that unfolds.

 Johnykutty is employed in the Middle East, who claims to friends to long to return to Kerala some day.
 On a vacation back to India though, he despises the government and the potholes on the road, the bureaucracy and the people.
 Having signed a deal to sell off his ancestral mansion, enrolling his kids in a boarding school, and making fake promises to his old friend, he flies back to Dubai, to commence his nostalgic laments all over again.

 Island Express (Second segment)

 The hero zooms down and starts whispering to us about Jesus, Frankenstein and Mangalassery Neelakantan, the idol trio who have had a say in his life.

 With his 'editor-publisher hanging around his arms, the writer that he is, speeds off to Kerala, promising her that he would provide traditional attire to cover her up when they reach there.

 An aged woman waits for her bus at a bus station, while an army officer sitting nearby dozes off, his head resting gently on her shoulders.

 A dishevelled looking man in his fifties, brushes aside the advances of a teenage girl in a shabby looking lodge, as he prepares to go somewhere.

 Island Express splendidly bonds together these diverse characters and more in a dramatic climax.